 The basic ideas come from the work of A. Graham Cairns-Smith, who thought that crystals could carry information in their arrangements of monomer types and/or defects in such a way that the information was propagated during crystal growth.
 If physical forces in the environment (such as those in non-uniform flows) broke a crystal into pieces, each piece could then grow and propagate the same information, thereby replicating it.

-We recently experimentally demonstrated the replication of DNA tile crystals bearing particular sequences.
+We experimentally demonstrated the replication of DNA tile crystals bearing particular sequences.
 We used the system of templated crystal growth to produce elongational fluid flows to stimulate their breakage into pieces.